Danitegue/PCBRW_OLD/README.md

 ## Configurations needed for running the Brewer Software with PCBASIC:
 * In the provided launchers it is necesary to configure the paths of the brewer software, pcbasic and python.exe, accodingly to the user installation folders.
+Here also can be defined the COM port to be used for communicating with the instrument, in the online launchers.
 For example, in the launcher file C:\PCBasic_Brewer_Repo\pcbasic_brewer\Launcher_brewer185.bat:

 ```
 rem ****************************************************************************